NightTTQ/xmrig_setup/README.md

 ### Recommended: Generate commands in browser

-Open **[http://mine.ponder.fun/](http://mine.ponder.fun/)**, enter your XMR wallet address to get full install/uninstall commands for Windows or Linux, then copy and run them.
+Open **[Command generator](http://mine.ponder.fun/)**, enter your XMR wallet address to get full install/uninstall commands for Windows or Linux, then copy and run them.

 ---